davekapp/github-notetaker-react/README.md

   - actionType: appConstants.GITHUB_USER_BIO
   - data: response.data

-Because some of you might be unfamilar with promises and .then, here's what that code should look like.
+Because some of you might be unfamiliar with promises and .then, here's what that code should look like.

 ```javascript
 getUserBio: function(username){